ScooloV/bbpedia/docs/blitz_bowl/rules.md

 **Hand-off:** If the target square is occupied by a team­mate who is adjacent to the thrower, they automatically take possession of the ball (this is called a hand-off) - give the target player the ball.

-To see if a throw is successful, make a Throw check (see Throw Checks and Armour Checks, page 6) for the throwing player, subtracting 1 from the result (to a minimum of 1) if any of the following modifiers apply:
+To see if a throw is successful, make a Throw check (see Throw Checks and Armour Checks, [page 6](../blitz_bowl/rules.md#throw-checks-and-armour-checks)) for the throwing player, subtracting 1 from the result (to a minimum of 1) if any of the following modifiers apply:

 * **Long Throw:** the centre of the target square is in the half of the ruler marked long throw
 * **Obstructed Throw:** the target player is Marked, or any part of the throw ruler between the thrower and the target is touching a blocked square or a square occupied by an Open opponent

 If the Throw check succeeds, the target player takes possession of the ball.
-If the check fails, the ball bounces (see Bouncing Ball, below) from the target player's square.
+If the check fails, the ball bounces (see Bouncing Ball, [below](../../blitz_bowl/rules/#bouncing-ball)) from the target player's square.

 **Fumble:** If the result of the Throw check is a 1 (before or after modifiers), the throw fails and the ball bounces from the thrower's square instead of the target player's square.

+#### Bouncing Ball
-**Bouncing Ball:** When the ball bounces, it is placed into an adjacent square.
+When the ball bounces, it is placed into an adjacent square.
 Roll a D8 and look at the bounce chart printed on the game board to see which square it is placed in.
 What happens next depends on the square the ball is placed into:

 * If the ball bounces into a square that is occupied by an Open player, that player takes possession of the ball.
 * If the ball bounces into an empty square, it remains in that square and nothing further happens.